/

 IS IT TIME TO CUT THE CABLE?

-In 2026, the question is no longer "is 5G available?" but "is it reliable enough to replace my main line?"
-With providers offering headline speeds up to gigabit in the best conditions (and typically averaging in the hundreds of Mbps) without an engineer drilling through your wall, the temptation to switch is high.
-But mobile physics works differently than fixed-line fibre.
+In 2026, the question is no longer "is 5G available?" but "is it reliable enough at my exact postcode to replace my main line?"
+UK 5G coverage has grown again, but national coverage headlines do not guarantee great indoor home broadband at your address.
+Router placement, local mast load, building materials, and your provider's spectrum mix still matter enormously.
 I have dug into the data, the latency reports, and the fine print to separate the marketing hype from the hardware reality.

 HOW 5G HOME BROADBAND WORKS

 You receive a dedicated CPE (Customer Premises Equipment) router.
-This isn't a standard mobile hotspot; it contains high-gain antennas designed to maintain a stable connection with the nearest mast.
-You simply insert a SIM card, plug it into a mains socket, and it creates a Wi-Fi network for your home (typically Wi-Fi 6, sometimes with mesh options).
+This is not a standard mobile hotspot.
+It contains higher-gain antennas designed to maintain a stable connection with the nearest mast.
+You simply insert a SIM card, plug it into a mains socket, and it creates a Wi-Fi network for your home, typically Wi-Fi 6 or better, sometimes with mesh options.

 THE ADVANTAGES (PROS)

-There is a reason 5G broadband is the fastest-growing sector in internet connectivity.
+There is a reason 5G broadband is one of the fastest-growing parts of the connectivity market.
 If you fit the right profile, the benefits are substantial:

-• Cost Efficiency: Because there’s no landline required (and usually no engineer visit), pricing can be competitive—though it’s still worth comparing total monthly cost against fibre deals.
+• Cost Efficiency: Because there is no landline required, and usually no installation visit, pricing can be competitive.
+That said, it is still worth comparing the total monthly cost against full fibre deals in your postcode.

 THE DISADVANTAGES (CONS)